zpainter/iassist/content/conferences/program-planning-manual.md

 The Birds of a Feather (BoF) Coordinator has the following duties:

-Work with Program Committe Co-Chairs (PC Co-Chairs) and LAC to determine:
+Work with Program Committee Co-Chairs (PC Co-Chairs) and LAC to determine:

 - How BoF session proposals will be collected.
 Given that BoF tend to be more spontaneous than planned, the opportunity to propose a BoF session will be mentioned in the call, but actual proposals will not be collected through the submission form.